NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ## Step 1.4: Create the Module

-Create a new script called `object_info_widget.py` in the `exts` hierarchy that our other modules are located in.
+Create a new module called `object_info_widget.py` in the `exts` hierarchy that our other modules are located in.

 This will be our Widget Module.